Invariants of rigid surface operators: Introduction

-In \cite{GW08}, Gukov and Witten extended their earlier analysis \cite{GW06} of surface operators of which based on the invariants.
-They identified a subclass of surface operators called {\it 'rigid'} surface operators expected to be closed under $S$-duality.
-There are two types rigid surface operators: unipotent and semisimple.
-The rigid semisimple surface operators are labelled by pairs of partitions $(\lambda^{'}, \lambda^{''})$.
-Unipotent rigid surface operators arise when one of the partitions is empty.
-Invariants of the surface operators $(\lambda';\lambda'')$ do not change under the $S$-duality map \cite{GW08}\cite{Wy09}.
-The dimension $d$ \cite{GW08}\cite{CM93} is the most basic invariant of a rigid surface operator.
-The invariant {\it symbol} based on the Springer correspondence\cite{CM93}, which can be extended to rigid semisimple conjugacy classes.
-There is another invariant {\it fingerprint } related to the Kazhdan-Lusztig map for the classical groups \cite{Lusztig:1984}\cite{Symbol 2}.
-The Kazhdan-Lusztig map is a map from the unipotent conjugacy classes to the set of conjugacy classes of the Weyl group.
-It can be extended to the case of rigid semisimple conjugacy classes\cite{Spaltenstein:1992}.
-The rigid semisimple conjugacy classes and the conjugacy classes of the Weyl group are described by pairs of partitions $(\lambda^{'};\lambda^{''})$ and pairs of partitions $[\alpha;\beta]$, respectively.
-The fingerprint invariant is a map between these two classes of objects.
-In \cite{GW08}, it was pointed that two discrete quantum numbers 'center' and 'topology' are interchanged under $S$-duality.
+The invariant known as the {\it symbol} is based on the Springer correspondence \cite{CM93}, which is a map from the rigid semisimple surface operators to the unitary representation of the Weyl group.
+Another invariant, termed the {\it fingerprint } related to the Kazhdan-Lusztig map for the classical groups \cite{Lusztig:1984}\cite{Symbol 2}.
+It is a map from the rigid semisimple surface operators to the set of conjugacy classes of the Weyl group \cite{Spaltenstein:1992}.
+The rigid semisimple conjugacy classes(rigid surface operators) and the conjugacy classes of the Weyl group are represented by pairs of partitions $(\lambda^{'};\lambda^{''})$ and pairs of partitions $[\alpha;\beta]$, respectively.
+The symbol invariant $\sigma$ also consists of two partitions.
+Thus the symbol invariant is a map from $(\lambda^{'};\lambda^{''})$ to $[\alpha;\beta]$.
+Similarly, the fingerprint invariant is a map from $(\lambda^{'};\lambda^{''})$ to $\sigma$.

-Compared to the fingerprint, the symbol is much easier to be calculated and more convenient to find the $S$-duality maps of surface operators.
-By using symbol invariant, Wyllard made some explicit proposals for how the $S$-duality maps should act on rigid surface operators in \cite{Wy09}.
-In \cite{Shou 1:2016}, we find a new subclass of rigid surface operators related by S-duality.
-In \cite{Shou-sc}, we found a construction of symbol for the rigid partitions in the $B_n, C_n$, and $D_n$ theories.
-Another construction of symbol is given in \cite{SW17}.
-The calculation of fingerprint is a complicated and tedious work.
-Its basic properties and constructions is discussed in \cite{SW17-2}.

-A problematic mismatch in the total number of rigid surface operators between the $B_n$ and the $C_n$ theories was pointed out in \cite{GW08} \cite{Wy09}.
-Fortunately, the construction of symbol \cite{ShO06} and the classification of symbol preserving maps are helpful to address this problem.
-In \cite{rso}, we clear up cause of this discrepancy and construct all the $B_n/C_n$ rigid surface operators which can not have a dual.
-A classification of the problematic surface operators is made.

-The fingerprint invariant is assumed to be equivalent to the symbol invariant \cite{Wy09}.
-It is checked that the symbol of a rigid surface operator contains the same amount of information as the fingerprint \cite{Wy09}.
-In this paper, we attempt to prove the symbol invariant of partitions implies the fingerprint invariant of partitions.
-The constructions of the symbol and the fingerprint in previous works play significant roles in the proof of the conjecture.
-With no noncentral rigid conjugacy classes in the $A_n$ theory, we do not discuss surface operators in this case.
-We also omit the discussion of the exceptional groups, which are more complicated.
-We will focus on theories with gauge groups $\SO(2n)$ and the gauge groups $\Sp(2n) $ whose Langlands dual group is $\SO(2n+1)$.